TommyJackson85/techfix_overlap/README-TESTING.md

         - At the moment, it is jus the user name in bright green text.
         - Panel drop down items need to be ajusted aswell.
 On ipad width screens, they get too big for the amount of text and information in them.
         - This is one of the downfalls of Bootstrap.
 Their small columns are quite big compared to their extra small columns.
+        - Aready gave each panel item a max height as suggested by other testers.
         - Will pontentially allow more text to be in the panel items from, and maybe uses media queries to help fix this.
         - Add better images.
 The Masthead image is just a prototype to get the correct feeling of the page.
+        - I will add a removable alert box on the profile, features and bugs pages, explaining some rules about the site. i.e. describing you cant delete features, you have to pay for feature votes, how you can only edit posts if they are yours and still at To Do status.
+How you cant comment or vote on Done posts.
+I thought users need to be known these things before they pass.
+                Ideally, this is longer development to build a terms and conditions section of the site.

 - Made more of an effor to implement HTML Semantics in my project, using Headers for hierarchy.
         - I need to fix the structure of my sections, side navs.
 For example, my Side Nav is located in my main section.